loskutov/deadbeef-lyricbar/README.md

 ## Usage
 Activate Design Mode (View → Design mode) and add Lyricbar somewhere.
 Disable Design Mode back and enjoy the music :)

-In addition, if you're not satisfied with LyricWiki, external lyrics providers can be used (see plugin preferences, the script launch command can use the whole [DeaDBeeF title formatting](https://github.com/DeaDBeeF-Player/deadbeef/wiki/Title-formatting-2.0) power, it's supposed to output the lyrics to stdout).
+In addition, if your tracks don't contain enough metadata, external lyrics providers can be used (see plugin preferences, the script launch command can use the whole [DeaDBeeF title formatting](https://github.com/DeaDBeeF-Player/deadbeef/wiki/Title-formatting-2.0) power, it's supposed to output the lyrics to stdout).
+However, I recommend tools like [beets](https://github.com/beetbox/beets) to have the lyrics inside the tracks' metadata.